Improved mental performance means:

 - Improved mental stability

-- Better stress tolerance
+- Better stress tolerance and resilience

 All of the above are closely tied to improving not just brain health, but overall health as well.